apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * Pookie could probably use a speedup (in the Crackmast Cove mission "A Walk to Dismember") but I've left it alone.
 * The long cannon fuse in Crackmast Cove which opens up a red chest room
+* Skelevator destruction/construction animations, as well as the skelevator speed itself, in Karnok's Wall.
+Speeding up the skelevator itself causes dialogue skips during the story, and you only actually need to ride it the once anyway, since there's a fast travel at the top.

 Known Bugs / TODO
 =================